Consideration: The Cornerstone of a Contract

 What is Consideration?

 At its core, consideration is something of value exchanged by each party to a contract.
-It's the mutual inducement that makes a contract legally binding.
+Because of that, it's the mutual inducement that makes a contract legally binding.
 It's not simply a "good deal" but a legally recognized exchange that prompts each party to enter the agreement.
 This exchange doesn't necessarily involve money; it can involve promises, actions, or the forbearance of an action.
 The key is that each party must give up something of value in exchange for something else of value.
 Without this mutual exchange, the agreement lacks the essential element of consideration and is generally unenforceable in court.

 Types of Consideration